BestTimesToVisit.com Logo

 food

-Don't leave without trying a 'Steckerlfisch' (grilled fish on a stick) from one of the lakeside stands, especially in Starnberg or Tutzing.
-It's a quintessential Bavarian experience, best enjoyed with a cold 'Radler' (beer mixed with lemonade) while watching the sunset over the water.
+Don't miss trying a 'Steckerlfisch' (grilled fish on a stick) from a lakeside stand, especially in the summer.
+It's a quintessential Bavarian experience and best enjoyed with a cold 'Radler' (beer mixed with lemonade) while watching the sunset over the water.
+Look for stands near the main piers.

 culture